timescale/promscale/README.md

 <img alt="Promscale" src="docs/assets/promscale-logo.png" width="600px">

-Promscale is a unified metric and trace storage backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.
+Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.

-Promscale serves as as robust and 100% PromQL-compliant Prometheus remote storage and as a durable and scalable Jaeger storage backend.
+Promscale serves as a robust and 100% PromQL-compliant Prometheus remote storage and as a durable and scalable Jaeger storage backend.

-Unlike other storage backends for observability data, it has a very simple and easy to manage architecture with just two components: the Promscale Connector and the Promscale Database.
+Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the Promscale Database.

 [Learn more](https://docs.timescale.com/promscale/latest/about-promscale/#promscale-schema-for-metric-data)